William Hatton (businessman): Early life

-William Hatton was born on June 9, 1849, in Aghowle, County Wicklow, Ireland.
-He was the fourth in a family of eight children.
-His father was Edward Hatton (1810-1890) and mother Ann Kelly (1815-1895).
-He left Ireland at age thirteen and went to sea as an apprentice sailor on board a merchant ship.
+William Hatton was born on June 9, 1849, in Aghowle, County Wicklow, Ireland, fourth in a family of eight children.
+His father was Edward Hatton and mother Ann Kelly.
+He left Ireland at age thirteen and went to sea as an apprentice sailor.
 He lived a seafaring life for seven years, achieve the title of first mate.
-At age 20, he settled in Charleston, South Carolina where he worked as an agent for the United States Revenue Cutter Service.
-This is where he met Katherine Harney (1851-1922) a native of James Island, South Carolina.
-Hatton and Kate came to Monterey County in 1870.

-Hatton married Kate in 1875 in Monterey, California.
-They had nine children in 18 years, Anna M., Harriet H., Sarah J., Edward G., William H., Frank D., Howard I., Emily B, and Howard J. Their daughter, Anna Mary Hatton (1876-1939), married William E. Martin in 1903.
-William was the son of John Martin, which united two pioneering Carmel Valley families.
+They had nine children in 18 years.